 The Tibetan Buddhist religion is the life-blood of the Tibetan people.
 It was placed over the powerful Tibetan religion of Bon, which is a mixture of magic, divination, demon worship, and sacrifices.
 The patron saint of Tibet is Chenrezig, whose image has up to 11 heads and from 2 to 1,000 arms.
+This Tibetan form of Buddhism is the fastest growing form of Buddhist in California today; it is promoted by Hollywood stars.

 |Global Prayer Digest: 2011-05-03|